 - PESA – Percutaneous Epididymal Sperm Aspiration

 - IUI – Intrauterine Insemination is a fertility treatment that involves placing sperm inside a woman’s uterus to facilitate fertilization.
-The goal of IUI is to increase the number of sperm that reach the fallopian tubes and subsequently increase the chance of fertilization.
-IUI provides the sperm an advantage by giving it a head start but still requires a sperm to reach and fertilize the egg on its own.
-It is a less invasive and less expensive option compared to
+The goal of IUI is to increase the number of sperm that reach the fallopian tubes and increases the chance of fertilization.

 - Sperm donor – Donor sperm can be used with IVF or IUI.

 - Donor sperm can be obtained from a anonymous donor through a licensed sperm bank or a know (directed) donor.

 Male factor infertility is a complex problem and requires the expertise of specially-trained professionals.
 Our doctors in Newport Beach & Fullerton CA treat male infertility disorders and provide life-changing medical care for men dealing with infertility and erectile dysfunction.
 Book an appointment for male fertility evaluation and semen analysis at an Eden Fertility Center today.